Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 end
 ```

 The display controller module tells the subsequent display driver module what should be displayed on the screen and simply sends it the digits 0-9.
-However, there are two special cases—namely, when the display should be turned off completely, or when a ‘P’ should be displayed for the text ‘P1’ and ‘P2’.
-In these cases, the module sends the numbers ‘10’ for ‘off’ and ‘11’ for ‘P’ to its outputs.
+However, there are two special cases: when the display should be turned off completely, or when a ‘P’ should be displayed for the text ‘P1’ and ‘P2’.
+In these cases, the module sends the numbers ‘10’ for ‘OFF’ and ‘11’ for ‘P’ to its outputs.

 Following screenshots show the different states of the animation for a score of P1=03 and P2=15.